-Here is my bathroom mirror before: Just a plain mirror, actually two placed together.
-It lacks any style, but I am going to change that.
-The mirrors were originally hung with Mirror Mastic – which is a glue that won’t bleed through to the mirrored finish.
+Below is a photo of my bathroom mirror before the project.
+It’s just a plain rectangular mirror (actually, it’s two placed together).
+The mirrors were originally hung with Mirror Mastic, which is a glue that won’t bleed through to the mirrored finish.

 - Measuring tape

-1. I went to Lowe’s with my mirrors measurements.
-I needed 3 pieces of primed Base with Cap moulding that I found in the moulding aisle.
+Step 1: I went to Lowe’s with my mirror’s measurements.
+I needed three pieces of primed base with cap molding that I found in the molding aisle.

-2. I first had to measure the mirror and wall and cut 4 pieces of moulding to fit using a miter saw.
-I set the miter saw on a 45 degree angle.
-Since my mirror is a big rectangle I needed 2- long pieces – top and bottom and 2 -shorter pieces for the left and right side of the mirror.
+Step 2: I first had to measure the mirror and wall and cut four pieces of molding to fit using a miter saw.
+I set the miter saw on a forty-five degree angle.
+Since my mirror is a big rectangle, I needed two long pieces for the top and bottom and two shorter pieces for the left and right side of the mirror.

-3. Once your moulding is cut, you need to paint the back of the molding near the top edge so the unfinished back won’t be reflected in the mirror when the moulding is installed.
+Step 3: Once your molding is cut, you need to paint the back of the molding near the top edge so the unfinished back won’t be reflected in the mirror when the molding is installed.

-5. To frame the mirror: Starting with the bottom piece, apply Liquid Nails to the back.
+Step 5: Frame the mirror.
+Starting with the bottom piece, apply Liquid Nails to the back.
 I had the counter top backsplash to automatically level the piece.
-If you don’t have this – use a bubble level and mark with tape or a pencil where to place the moulding to make sure it is level.
-Liquid Nails dries quickly and you don’t have much time from the time you apply it to get it in place on the wall.
+If you don’t have a backsplash, use a bubble level and mark with tape or a pencil where to place the molding to make sure it is level.
+Liquid Nails dries quickly, and you don’t have much time after you apply it to get it in place on the wall.

-6. Once the bottom piece is level and securely on the wall – add the side pieces in the same way and then the top piece last.
+Step 6: Once the bottom piece is level and securely on the wall, add the side pieces in the same way and then the top piece last.

-7. If your mitered joints don’t match perfectly – caulk will be your best friend and make you look like a professional carpenter.
+Step 7: If your mitered joints don’t match perfectly, caulk will be your best friend and make you look like a professional carpenter.
 I like to use Dap Alex Plus Easy Caulk.
-The only place I can find it anymore is at Wal-Mart.
+The only place I can find it anymore is at Walmart.
 It is the best caulk as you don’t need a caulk gun and the container makes it so easy to use—no mess.

-8. When you cut the nozzle on the tip of the caulk container- cut it on an angle and then just run the tip along the joint.
-Pretend it is a can of whipped crème and you have to add it to the joint.
+Step 8: Cut the nozzle on the tip of the caulk container on an angle, and then just run the tip of the can along the joint.
+Pretend it is a can of whipped cream and you have to add it to the joint.
 After the caulk is in the joint, run a wet finger over the line to smooth.
-If needed you can touch the area up with paint after caulk is dry.
+If needed you can touch the area up with paint after the caulk is dry.

-Now if you like the way the moulding transformed the look of the mirror, but are thinking that you don’t have a miter saw or the skills to do this yourself – READ ON about how easy No-Miter Moulding is to work with.
+If you like the way the molding transformed the look of the mirror but are thinking that you don’t have a miter saw or the skills to do this yourself, READ ON about how easy no-miter molding is to work with.

-Lowe’s and Home Depot both sell No-Miter Moulding.
+Lowe’s and Home Depot both sell no-miter molding.
 It is so easy to use and a bit more decorative then the plain molding I used to frame my mirror.
 It eliminates difficult miter cuts, waste, and carpentry skills.
-It is a DIY’ers dream.
+It is a DIYer’s dream.

-And primed – I like using the primed – one less step for me to complete.
+…or primed.
+I like using the primed as it’s one less step for me to complete.

-It goes together like this—a block at each corner with baseboard or trim moulding on top, bottom, and sides of mirror.
+It goes together like this—a block at each corner with baseboard or trim molding on the top, bottom, and sides of the mirror.

-All you have to do is measure your mirror – width and height and take those measurements to the home improvement center.
-Pick your block and subtract the size of each block from the size from your mirror measurements.
-Example: Say your mirror is 64-inches long and you chose a 4- inch square block for the corners.
-Subtract 4 –inches x 2 to get the length of the board that will go between them.
-It would be 56- inches)
+All you have to do is measure your mirror’s width and height and take those measurements to the home improvement center.
+Pick your block and subtract the size of each block from the size of your mirror measurements.
+For example, say your mirror is 64″ long and you chose a 4″ square block for the corners.
+You would subtract 4 inches times 2 to get the length of the board that will go between them.
+It would be 56″ long.

-Have your baseboard/trim moulding cut to that size.
-Now when you get home, all the pieces – 4 blocks and 4 pieces of baseboard/trim just have to be nailed up to the wall using Liquid Nails.
+Have your baseboard/trim molding cut to that size.
+Now when you get home, all the pieces—four blocks and four pieces of baseboard/trim—just have to be nailed up to the wall using Liquid Nails.
 EASY!

-Home Improvement stores will make straight cuts on wood for you—some may charge you 50 cents a cut, but most will do it for you for free.
+Home improvement stores will make straight cuts on wood for you—some may charge you fifty cents a cut, but most will do it for you for no extra cost.

 Once you are successful and see how easy it is to frame out a mirror, you will be looking at every room of your home to see where you can apply your new skills.
-The hardest part of using No-Miter Moulding will be deciding what decorative pieces and corner blocks to use.
+The hardest part of using no-miter molding will be deciding what decorative pieces and corner blocks to use.